 What’s not obvious is the future.
-Historically, even in Kubernetes clusters, the interface to the container engine has just been docker command line interface.
+Historically, even in Kubernetes clusters, the interface to the container engine has just been the docker command line interface.
 But, the Kubernetes world has a broader vision of pluggable container engines.
-The Kubernetes community has developed and implemented the Container Runtime Interface (CRI) as the standard interface for Robots (Kubernetes) and Humans to interact with the container engine.
-The Kublet speaks CRI natively to the engine, while humans can use the CRICTL tool.
+The Kubernetes community has developed and implemented the Container Runtime Interface (CRI) as the standard interface for Robots (kubelet) and Humans (crictl) to interact with the container engine.
+The Kubelet speaks CRI natively to the engine (or a shim like Docker shim), while humans can use the CRICTL tool.
 If you haven’t heard of CRICTL, check this article.

 Pulling/Expanding images to disk